 Megeve resort guide - a general overview

-The local ski area around Megeve consists of three main areas; Mont d'Arbois, Rochebrune, and Jaillet.
+The local ski area around Megeve consists of three main areas: Mont d'Arbois, Rochebrune, and Jaillet.
 The peak altitude reaches 2,350m, and the pistes are served by a modern lift system.
 The skiing is very extensive if a little fragmented, offering miles of easy pistes ideal for beginners and intermediates.
-Experts should look for off piste runs in order to find a challenge, or head for a day in Chamonix for some really serious terrain.
+Experts should look for off piste runs to find a challenge, or head for a day in Chamonix for some serious terrain.
 Dotted throughout the Megeve ski area are a collection of excellent mountain restaurants for long lunches and fantastic wines on sunny terraces.

 The heart of Megeve ski resort is the cobbled village square and historic church.
 From here, pick up a horse and sleigh taxi through town.
 Pretty streets are lined with classy boutiques, exclusive bars, and a variety of gourmet, casual and international restaurants.